microsoft/azure-devops-extension-cascading-picklist/README.md

 ## Contributing

-We welcome contributions to improve the WSJF (Weighted Shortest Job First) for Azure DevOps extension.
+We welcome contributions to improve Cascading Picklists Azure DevOps extension.
 If you would like to contribute, please fork the repository and create a pull request with your changes.
 Your contributions help enhance the functionality and usability of the extension for the entire community

 ## Microsoft DevLabs